Microsoft-Web/HOL-ASPNETMVC4/HOL.md

 	1. In the **Manage NuGet Packages** page, click **Restore** in order to download missing packages.

 	1. Finally, build the solution by clicking **Build** | **Build Solution**.

-1. If you opened the **MVC4Lab-Ex4-Begin.sln** solution, right-click the solution and select **Enable NuGet Package Restore**

-	> **Note:** For more information see the following article http://docs.nuget.org/docs/workflows/using-nuget-without-committing-packages

 1. Open the **HomeController.cs** class from the **Controllers** folder.